 The main goal of treatment for myeloma is to get rid of myeloma cells.
 The term side effect is used to describe how treatment affects healthy cells.
 Patients react to treatments in different ways.
 Sometimes there are very mild side effects.
 Other side effects may be serious and last a long time.

 Myeloma patients should talk with their doctors about side effects before they begin any type of treatment.
 There are drugs and other therapies can prevent or manage many side effects.
-Also, speak with your doctor about long-term and late effects of treatment.

 Some side effects of myeloma treatment may include: